dwmkerr/angular-memory-leaks/article/README.md

 1. We can now see the root scope for the actual view.
 2. We can see the usual pattern of `$$ChildScope` and `$parent` properties, but what else have we got?

-Intestinglt we can see that our scope is also retained by a **context variale called $scope**.
-This is interesting.
-How do I know it is a context varible?
+Intestingly we can see that our scope is also retained by a **context variable called $scope**.
+How do I know it is a context variable?
 It's in blue, part of the colour coding (see Mystery 3).

 What is a context variable?